-Senior Yoga is a physical practice that connects the body, breath and mind.
+Senior Yoga is a physical practice that connects the body, breath, and mind.
 In this seminar we will not only explore all of these aspects, but also discuss the origin and various styles of yoga as well as the benefits and best yoga movements for seniors.
 All movements will be done standing or in a chair.
 No mats are needed.
 However, please bring water and wear comfortable clothes and supportive shoes, (or go barefoot).

-This exercise seminar will help participants move the body through a series of seated and standing voga poses designed to increase flexibility, balance and range of motion.
+This exercise seminar will help participants move their body through a series of seated and standing yoga poses designed to increase flexibility, balance, and range of motion.
 In addition, participants will discover various breathing techniques that help with stress and relaxation.

-3 Thursdays, June 13, 20, 27
+3 Thursdays, June 13, 20, 27 1-3 p.m., Daniel J. Curran Place

 Bethany Abney is a retired high school Art teacher.
 She has 15 years of yoga instruction experience through the Dayton YMCA.
-When not doing yoga she enjoys spending time with her three grandbabies, going for walks, tending her herb garden and attending blues and jazz music concerts.
+When not doing yoga, she enjoys spending time with her three grandbabies, going for walks, tending her herb garden and attending blues and jazz music concerts.